seansfkelley/seansfkelley.github.io/_drafts/fixing-the-internet.md

 ---
 layout: post
-title: Facebook is Too Big
+title: Break Up Facebook
 ---

-Social media has been on poeples' minds increasingly often these last few years.
+Social media has been on peoples' minds increasingly often these last few years.
 Regardless of where you stand on Twitter moderation, or the relative lack thereof on Facebook, or the continued existence of Parler, surely you agree that _something_ is broken.
 It appears that nobody is happy with the way things are working except those who stand to make money from it.[^1]

-While I am relieved to never again have to hear about Twitter as the mouthpiece of a sitting president[^2], my first thought after the banhammer came down in January 2021 is [nicely summarized by the ACLU](https://www.aclu.org/podcast/what-does-free-speech-mean-online-ep-139)[^3], which I have excerpted here:
+While I am relieved to never again have to hear about Twitter as the mouthpiece of a sitting president,[^2] my first thought after the banhammer came down in January 2021 is [nicely summarized by the ACLU](https://www.aclu.org/podcast/what-does-free-speech-mean-online-ep-139),[^3] which I have excerpted here:

 > We understand the desire to permanently suspend him now, but it should concern everyone when companies like Facebook and Twitter wield the unchecked power to remove people from platforms that have become indispensable for the speech of billions...
 President Trump can turn to his press team or Fox News to communicate with the public, but others... will not have that luxury.

 What's really concerning is not so much that "Facebook and Twitter wield the unchecked power to remove people from [their] platforms" as it is that Facebook and Twitter are considered "platforms that have become indispensable for the speech of billions".

 If history is any guide, we know that allowing for-profit companies to become "indispensible" is dangerous.
-The recklessness of banks and their subsequent bailout during 2008 looms large.[^4] More recently, Texas was rudely reminded of the dangers of for-profit utility infrastructure in February 2021.
+The recklessness of banks and their subsequent bailout during 2008 looms large.[^4] More recently, Texas was rudely reminded of the dangers of for-profit utility infrastructure.
 In the past, we used to break up companies like AT&T and Standard Oil, and it's safe to say those breakups have served consumer and country well.

-But Facebook -- I'll be focusing on Facebook for the next little bit -- doesn't have to be indispensible.
+But Facebook -- and I'll be focusing on Facebook for the next little bit -- doesn't have to be indispensible.
 It appears as such because to leave it is to lose easy connectivity not just to friends and family but to more loosely-connected social events and groups you're unlikely to discover and keep up with any other way.
 This [network effect](https://en.wikipedia.org/wiki/Network_effect) is so strong that it is almost singlehandedly reponsible for the company's dominant position.

 Complementing the network effect is the [walled garden](https://en.wikipedia.org/wiki/Closed_platform) of tightly-integrated features for communicating with your network.
 Taken individually, all of Facebook's main features have competitors that are comparable or better.
 But no single competitor enables you to seamlessly switch from messaging to event hosting to status updates and allow your friends, family and acquaintances to follow along too.

 Facebook is leaning into the network effect/walled garden strategy with [supposedly-philanthropic AOL-like initiatives like Free Basics](https://globalmedia.mit.edu/2020/04/21/the-rise-and-fall-and-rise-again-of-facebooks-free-basics-civil-and-the-challenge-of-resistance-to-corporate-connectivity-projects/), which is a little tone-deaf coming from a company that [turns a blind eye to systematic abuse in those same areas of the world](https://www.bbc.com/news/world-asia-46105934).[^5] Interestingly, they did go through a phase where they thought [unbundling their main features into separate apps](https://bits.blogs.nytimes.com/2014/04/16/can-facebook-innovate-a-conversation-with-mark-zuckerberg/) was the way of the future, but only a few years later they [quietly gave up on that](https://www.facebook.com/fbfacts/390237724681928) since it undermines the walled garden aspect of the strategy.

-TODO: Need a better transition here.
+But let's fantasize about a world where Facebook wasn't just unbundled, but given the full AT&T treatment.

 What would happen if we broke up Facebook?
 What if all those features were unbundled?
 What if you didn't have to be in the walled garden to discover like-minded people, or to express yourself to a large audience?
 These are the questions I would like to explore.